-Point of Service (POS) Plan - A point of service plan (POS) is a type of managed care health insurance plan.
-It combines characteristics of the health maintenance organization (HMO), in this case the WellFirst Health - Provided by SSM Health Plan - network, and allows the choice of providers from outside the plan provider network.
-The HMO-POS plan offers significantly lower out-of-pocket costs to members for using our WellFirst Health - Provided by SSM Health Plan - network, and higher member out-of-pocket for using providers who are not part of the network offered by us.
+Point of Service (POS) - A point of service plan (POS) is a type of managed care health insurance plan.
+It combines characteristics of the health maintenance organization (HMO), in this case our plan network, and allows the choice of providers from outside the plan provider network.
+The HMO-POS plan offers significantly lower out-of-pocket costs to members for using our plan network, and higher member out-of-pocket for using providers who are not part of the network offered by us.

 Preferred Provider Organization (PPO) Plan - A Preferred Provider Organization plan is a Medicare Advantage Plan that has a network of contracted providers that have agreed to treat plan members for a specified payment amount.
 A PPO plan must cover all plan benefits whether they are received from network or out-of-network providers.
-Member cost-sharing will generally be higher when plan benefits are received from out-of-network providers.
+Member cost sharing will generally be higher when plan benefits are received from out-of-network providers.
 PPO plans have an annual limit on your out-of-pocket costs for services received from network (preferred) providers and a higher limit on your total combined out-of-pocket costs for services from both network (preferred) and out-of-network (non-preferred) providers.

-Premium - The periodic payment to Medicare, an insurance company or a health care plan for health or prescription drug coverage.
+Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.